Ivanka Trump Sits Behind The Oval Office Desk & Voters Are Furious — See Pic & Reaction

 The First Family is coming under fire…AGAIN!
 When Ivanka Trump shared a photo of herself sitting behind the Oval Office desk, voters ripped her to shreds for taking the important role of America’s President so lightly.
 We’ve got the picture & wild reactions!

 America came THIS CLOSE to electing their first female president in 2016, but instead they voted for Donald Trump.
 Despite his bitter rivalry with Hillary Clinton, it appears the business mogul has no issue with the idea of a woman president, since he let his daughter, Ivanka Trump, 35, sit at the head of the Oval Office.
 The picture shows Ivanka seated at the desk with Donald one on side, and Canadian Prime Minister Justin Trudeau on the other.
-It may seem like a totally innocent meeting to you, but many voters are PISSED!
+Voters are pissed because that seat should be reserved for POTUS ONLY, and her sitting there feels like a mockery!

 The general opinion seems to be that Ivanka should stay FAR AWAY from anything related to politics.
 She doesn’t have any experience, but then again, neither does her father.
 While Barack Obama was President, we never saw pictures of Sasha or Malia inside the Oval Office, so why does Ivanka get a free pass?
 Despite the controversy, the blonde bombshell INSISTS on helping out around the White House.
 “Unofficially, she will be Donald’s closest adviser,” a source told US Weekly, noting that she’s dedicated to working a 19-hour shift almost every single day.